2Retr0/GodotGrass/README.md

 ### Level of Detail (LOD)
 A simple tile-based LOD system is used to improve performance while maintaining a consistent visual quality.
 Each LOD tile is driven by a density (denoting how many blades of grass will be distributed along its boundaries) and a mesh (swapping between a hard-coded high-quality and low-quality blade mesh).
 These properties change depending on the tile's distance from the camera and are updated every time the camera moves into a new tile.

 Unfortunately, LOD swapping is very noticable due to the tiled nature of the system.
 Tile fade-in or seeded random blade placement can possibly alleviate this problem.
-Since each LOD tile is culled all at once, a tradeoff has to be made between the amount of draw calls and culling performance.
+Since each tile is culled all at once, a tradeoff has to be made between the amount of draw calls and culling performance.
 At the time of writing this, GPU instancing in Godot can only be achieved using the engine's MultiMeshInstance node.
 This requires the positions of blades to be calculated on the CPU—a compute shader-based approach could permit a more-performant and dynamic LOD system.

 ![lod_demo](https://github.com/user-attachments/assets/470badbc-b140-42b1-9930-58e0f88dc18b)